-- OCD will perform desk and/or on-site reviews of each Subrecipient on a schedule to be established by OCD. - In the initial review, OCD will perform a minimum of 50% sample review of files complete in SAGE. - OCD will review all files in the sample to determine whether businesses were denied or approved in a manner that is consistent with the program policies and procedures - OCD will also review all business files in the sample for all requisite program documentation - If OCD determines the level of non-compliance is significant, the sample file size will be increased.
+OCD will perform desk and/or on-site reviews of each Subrecipient on a schedule to be established by OCD.

+- In the initial review, OCD will perform a minimum of 50% sample review of files completed in SAGE and/or OCD's Intelligrants system. - OCD will review all files in the sample to determine whether businesses were denied or approved in a manner that is consistent with the program guidelines. - OCD will also review all business files in the sample for all requisite program documentation. - If OCD determines the level of non-compliance is significant, the sample file size will be increased.